top of page

 The Region, State, and Climate You Live In

 It doesn’t take a scientist to know different states have different climates for roof installations.
 With that comes challenges that some other regions may not deal with.
 Some regions face hurricanes and rainy seasons with harsher Winters that shrink the window for roof installations which result in increased labor costs.
 Some states are subject to taxes and material costs which can increase the same size and style roof in different states.
-A particular roof in Florida may have a vary different price than that same roof in Washington.
+A particular roof in Florida may have a very different price than that same roof in Washington.

 The Contractor You Choose

 Finding the right contractor is the single most important factor going into a roof replacement.
-All to often, homeowners trying to do a budget roof find themselves with more headaches than were necessary if they’d started with someone trustworthy and professional from the start.
+All too often, homeowners trying to do a budget roof find themselves with more headaches than were necessary if they’d started with someone trustworthy and professional from the start.
 The labor cost for a roof can vary depending on the team size, expertise, and the type of roof they’re installing.
 Always be wary of the cheapest quotes as these contractors typically cut corners not disclosed to the homeowner and sometimes result in complete system failure, out of warranty installation practices, and no liability to solve the problem.
-Most labor costs range form $1.50- $3.75 per square foot baseline and increased based on the project details and materials being installed.
+Most labor costs range from $1.50- $3.75 per square foot baseline and increase based on the project details and materials being installed.

 Roofing Materials Costs and the benefits

 Time for the juicy part- what to expect from each roofing material and the cost.
-The most premium the product, the more you pay upfront, but the benefits of premium material often outweigh the high costs.
+The more premium the product, the more you pay upfront, but the benefits of premium material often outweigh the high costs.
 The following prices below are intended to help you find the best roofing material for you and your budget.

 Plywood Installation: